programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 const introTexture = textureLoader.load( 'textures/Intro2.jpg' );
 ```

-Save and check that the new instructions appear.
+Save the index.html file, reload the browser and check that the new instructions appear.

 ## Adding Additional Jars
 Pots were made in many different forms by different communities in Papua New Guinea, West Papua and Maluku.
 There are models and information panels for 29 communities in the folders provided.